ervinne13/gg-byo1-bs-website/learning-modules/01-bootstrap-basics.md

 Tip: add class `.p-0` to remove padding completely, we'll use this for our `.container-fluid` container.

 Tip: use `<picture>` with media sources to show/hide image depending on the screen size.
 Use [container](https://getbootstrap.com/docs/4.0/layout/overview/)'s media sizes as reference.

+Tip: Choosing Fonts, you may use [google fonts](https://fonts.google.com/), we'll be using [open sans](https://fonts.google.com/specimen/Open+Sans).

+If you want to know more about typography (what's Serif, Sans Serif,etc.) [click here](https://www.youtube.com/watch?v=sByzHoiYFX0).